LumiSpy/eBEAM2024-Tutorial/README.md

 - `3_MachineLearning_Plasmonic_EELS_BlindSourceSeparation.ipynb` - A dedicated file introducing the machine learning features for denoising and decomposition of spectral maps

 The relevant datasets are provided in the subfolder `data`.

+## Launch jupyter-lab

+If possible, try to already launch `jupyter-lab` on your computer and open the first tutorial notebooks to make sure that we can directly dive into the HyperSpy usage during the tutorials.

+There are multiple ways to start `jupyter-lab`, see for example the [JupyterLab User Guide](https://jupyterlab.readthedocs.io/en/stable/getting_started/starting.html) or the [Ansys JupyterLab Quick Start Guide](https://developer.ansys.com/blog/jupyterlab-quick-start).

 ## Introduction to python